harishv27/Lane-Line-Detection-Robot/README.md

 # Lane-Line-Detection-Robot
 TurtleBot3 lane and obstacle detection using YOLOv8s-seg and custom dataset.

+This project focuses on **lane and obstacle detection for autonomous navigation** using a **custom dataset** and the **YOLOv8s-seg** model.
+The system helps TurtleBot3 detect lanes, vehicles, and obstacles in real time for improved navigation accuracy.

+---

 ## 🚀 Features
-- Real-time lane and obstacle segmentation
+- Real-time **lane and obstacle segmentation** using YOLOv8s-seg
-- Custom dataset collection and annotation
-- YOLOv8s-seg model training and evaluation
+- **Custom dataset** created and annotated for lane and object classes
+- Works with **TurtleBot3** in simulation or real environment
+- Outputs bounding boxes and masks on live camera feed
-- High detection accuracy (90%+) on custom data
+- Achieved **over 90% detection accuracy** on custom data

-## 🧰 Tech Stack
-Python, OpenCV, PyTorch, YOLOv8s, ROS, TurtleBot3